How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: and Star-Shapedness

 For the other direction, let $T$ be a minimal axis-aligned bounding-box for $S$ (such a box exists, since $S$ is compact).
-Then $T$ is the intersection of $2d$ halfspaces in ${\cal H}$, since each of the bounding half-planes must contain a point on the boundary of $S$.
-We are assuming that the intersection of every $d+1$ halfspaces in ${\cal H}$ is non-empty, so by the finite version of Helly's theorem, the intersection of every $2d+(d+1)$ halfspaces in ${\cal H}$ is non-empty.
-Since we can always include the $2d$ halfspaces whose intersection is $T$, we can conclude that every $d+1$ halfspaces in ${\cal H}$ contain a point in $T$.
+Then $T$ is the intersection of $2d$ half-spaces in ${\cal H}$, since each of the bounding half-planes must contain a point on the boundary of $S$.
+We are assuming that the intersection of every $d+1$ half-spaces in ${\cal H}$ is non-empty, so by the finite version of Helly's theorem, the intersection of every $2d+(d+1)$ half-spaces in ${\cal H}$ is non-empty.
+Since we can always include the $2d$ half-spaces whose intersection is $T$, we can conclude that every $d+1$ half-spaces in ${\cal H}$ contain a point in $T$.

-It follows that the intersection of every $d+1$ sets in $\{H \cap T: H \in {\cal H}\}$ is non-empty.
-Since the sets $H \cap T$ are convex and compact, we can apply Helly's theorem to conclude that there is a point $x$ that belongs to all halfspaces in ${\cal H}$ (this argument works even if $\lvert{\cal H}\rvert \leq d$ since we do not require the halfspaces to be distinct).
+It follows that the intersection of every $d+1$ sets in $\{H \cap T:\ H \in {\cal H}\}$ is non-empty.
+Since the sets $H \cap T$ are convex and compact, we can apply Helly's theorem to conclude that there is a point $x$ that belongs to all half-spaces in ${\cal H}$ (this argument works even if $\lvert{\cal H}\rvert \leq d$ since we do not require the half-spaces to be distinct).
 We claim that $x$ belongs to $S$ and sees all of $S$: Pick an arbitrary point $y \in S$ (this is possible since $S \neq \emptyset$).
-If $xy \nsubseteq S$, then, by Lemma~\ref{lem:Klemma}, there is a spherical point $z \in S$ such that $x \notin H$, where $H$ is a supporting halfspace at $z$.
+If $xy \nsubseteq S$, then, by Lemma~\ref{lem:Klemma}, there is a spherical point $z \in S$ such that $x \notin H$, where $H$ is a supporting half-space at $z$.
 Since $z$ is spherical, $H$ belongs to ${\cal H}$, contradicting the definition of $x$.
 It follows that $xy \subseteq S$, so $x \in S$ and $x$ sees $y$.
 As $y$ was chosen arbitrarily in $S$ this implies that $x$ sees all of $S$, so $S$ is star-shaped. \end{proof}